 For close to 20 years, the CREGÉS has developed specific expertise aimed at developing and sharing knowledge related to the best practices in palliative care.

-identification of needs specific to seniors in the final stage of life and their relatives, access to palliative care, improved practices by professionals and volunteers providing palliative care and final stage of life care at home, representations of death, ‘’good death’’, etc.
+The CREGÉS organizes and promotes various activities and projects (e.g.: scientific publications, programs, guides and tools, etc.) on diverse themes like the identification of needs specific to seniors in the final stage of life as well as their relatives', accessibility of palliative care, improving practices of professionals and volunteers providing palliative and end-of-life care at home, representations of death, a "good death," and more.

 Consult the programs, guides and tools